mirror/vbox/doc/ReadMe-Solaris.txt

 3. To remove the VirtualBox kernel interface module, run the command: pkgrm SUNWvboxkern
-    * Only required if you're uninstall VirtualBox versions 3.0.x or lower.
+    * Only required if you're uninstalling VirtualBox versions 3.0.x or lower.